nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.80.md

 ---
 title: How to write a plugin for nopCommerce
-uid: en/developer/plugins/how-to-write-plugin-4.70
+uid: en/developer/plugins/how-to-write-plugin-4.80
-author: git.AndreiMaz
+author: git.DmitriyKulagin
-contributors: git.DmitriyKulagin, git.tgondar
+contributors: git.DmitriyKulagin
 ---

 # How to write a plugin for nopCommerce